rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 more risk.
 As such, we recommend that you make all the necessary preparations required to stay with the original move date.

-If it is absolutely necessary for you to change your move date, then you will likely be required to change the public IP addresses of your solution's edge device.
+If it is absolutely necessary for you to change your move date, then you might be required to change the public IP addresses of your solution's edge device.
 These changes will include DNS changes and potential configuration work on your side.

 #### I have more than one solution in DFW1.
 Will they all be migrated at the same time?

 The migration date depends on the VLANs in which your solutions are located.
 If the solutions are in the same VLAN, they will be moved at the same time.
+If they are in different VLANs, they might be scheduled to move on different dates.

 **Note**: Solution means everything behind the edge device, which is usually a firewall but might be a load balancer or a server.